-In terms of penalties for late vat payments, the magic number to keep in mind is £150,000.
-If a company’s turnover is greater than that amount, they are only provided one ‘grace’ period in which no surcharges will be attached whereas a company with a smaller turnover is first offered help and after the second default they are served a Surcharge Liability Notice.
+In terms of penalties for late VAT payments, the magic number to keep in mind is £150,000.
+If a company’s turnover is greater than that amount, they are only provided one ‘grace’ period in which no surcharges will be attached, whereas a company with a smaller turnover is first offered help and after the second default they are served with a Surcharge Liability Notice.
 If your company has been issued a Surcharge Liability Notice, it is vital to understand the consequences if you don’t take steps to pay the taxman.

 |Defaults within 12 months||Surcharge if annual turnover is below £150,000||Surcharge if annual turnover is £150,000 or over|